hdShang/arxiv-daily/docs/cs-CL/2025-08-30/papers/250900520v1-erank-fusing-supervised-fine-tuning-and-reinforcement-learning-for-e.md

 ---
 layout: default
-title: ERank: Fusing Supervised Fine-Tuning and Reinforcement Learning for Effective and Efficient Text Reranking
+title: "ERank: Fusing Supervised Fine-Tuning and Reinforcement Learning for Effective and Efficient Text Reranking"
 ---

 # ERank: Fusing Supervised Fine-Tuning and Reinforcement Learning for Effective and Efficient Text Reranking